VoHongNguyenn/Agriculture-App-Android/README.md

 - Device with internet connection
 ## Installation and Running Guide
 1.
-   Clone the repository to your local machine: git clone https://github.com/HuuTri26/argapp.git
+   Clone the repository to your local machine
 2.
    Open the project with Android Studio
 3.